 4. Conclusion

-This research examined the effect of the combination of inorganic fertilizers with different organic fertilizers, including vermicompost, farmyard manure, and compost, on morphological and agronomic traits (height, diameter, and number of flowerings per bunch) and yield of tomatoes in the Lamjung district of Nepal.
-The combined application of the recommended dose of chemical fertilizer and farmyard manure increased the thickness of plants and the number of flowerings per bunch, further increasing the total yield.
+This research examined the effect of the combination of inorganic fertilizers with different organic fertilizers, including vermicompost, FYM, and compost, on morphological and agronomic traits (height, diameter, and number of flowerings per bunch) and yield of tomatoes in the Lamjung district of Nepal.
+The combined application of the recommended dose of chemical fertilizer and farmyard manure increased the diameter of plants and the number of flowerings per bunch, further increasing the total yield.
 Thus, integrated nutrient management is an effective and sustainable approach to enhance the yield of tomatoes in greenhouses.
 Further studies are needed to understand how and to what extent this approach can improve the soil’s properties and minimize the adverse effect of chemical fertilizers.

 References